 Conclusion

 Fleas are a persistent and uncomfortable problem for many dogs, but with the right approach, you can protect your pet and home from these pests.
-A combination of regular grooming, natural remedies, and professional flea treatments offers the best defense against flea infestations.
+A combination of regular grooming, natural remedies and professional flea treatments offers the best defence against flea infestations.
 Remember to be vigilant in both treating your dog and maintaining a clean environment to prevent fleas from returning.
 If your dog’s flea problem persists, don’t hesitate to seek advice from a veterinarian to ensure your pet’s health and well-being.